Continuous Integration Tools - Leading Solutions

 - Free community edition with per-user enterprise plans

-Of the 5 tools selected, Travis CI was the most popular according to Google trends for an extended period of time.
-However, as of lately, Gitlab CI has been gaining in popularity quite quickly.
+Of the five tools selected, Travis CI was the most popular according to Google trends for an extended period of time.
+However, as of lately, GitLab CI has been gaining in popularity quite quickly.

 Continuous integration isn't just a set of tools and procedures; it's more like a mindset.
 The goal of CI is to incorporate integration into the everyday development workflow, which requires the cultivation of a team culture that encourages responsiveness.
 Build engineers can put a lot of thought into crafting continuous integration processes, and they may disagree about the most effective strategies; however, with the right attitude and the right continuous integration tools, development teams should agree on a set of standards and tactics that work best for everyone.